Makktu/StarDrifter-2025/README.md

 to be either graphical lines overlaid onto the map or nothing.
 Tweaking spawner and swarmer behaviours.

+### Sun 23 Feb 2025
+Changed power node emitters to one unit only - simplifies the big game balancing challenge coming soon.
+Implemented the logic.
+Is working

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON